Margaret M. Schott - Tax Administrator

-Comparable sales used as evidence in 2016 should have occurred between October 1, 2015 and October 1, 2016 between a willing buyer and a willing seller.
-Sales outside those dates will be given less weight.
+Comparable sales used as evidence in 2019 should have occurred between October 1, 2017 and October 1, 2018 between a willing buyer and a willing seller.
+Sales outside those dates may be accepted but will be given less weight.
 Please read the instructions and other documents related to tax assessment appeals on this page before completing your petition.

 After an appeal is filed, a hearing will be scheduled and the property owner will be notified of the date and time to appear.
 The law requires only 10 days’ notice of the date and time of the hearing.
 Every effort will be made to give the petitioners as much advance notice as possible.

 Petitioners must file a copy of the petition and any attached evidence with the Atlantic County Board of Taxation, the municipal assessor of the town where the property is located and with the municipal clerk of the town where the property is located.
 The law provides that evidence such as appraisal reports and comparable sales data must be submitted to the Board and to the municipal assessor and municipal clerk at least 7 days prior to the hearing.

 Adjournments will only be granted for serious reasons.
 Generally, only a serious medical condition or a vacation booked prior to the receipt of the hearing notice are sufficient.
 Requests for postponements must be made in writing and documentation must be provided for your request to be considered.
 All requests should be made immediately upon receipt of your hearing notice and addressed to the County Tax Administrator.